Appealing against a Universal Credit decision at a tribunal

 You can ask for the hearing to happen without you on the appeal form.
 You won’t be able to argue your case or answer questions the judge might have, so you’ll be less likely to succeed.

 You’ll usually get an answer on the day of the hearing.
 If the judge needs longer to decide, or if you’re not at the hearing, you’ll get the tribunal’s decision through the post.

-You can also get help with the appeal if you contact your nearest Citizens Advice before taking action.
+You can also get help with the appeal if you talk to an adviser before taking action.